Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 We provide additional guidelines and best practices for formatting timed text and subtitle tracks.

-      1. CMAF Tracks carrying WebVTT signalled by cwvt brand or TTML Text signalled by *im1t* brand are preferred.
+      1. CMAF tracks carrying WebVTT signaled by cwvt brand or TTML Text signaled by *im1t* brand are preferred.
          [[!MPEG4-30]] defines the track format selected in [[!MPEGCMAF]].
       2. Based on this [[!ISOBMFF]], the trackhandler "hdlr" SHALL be set to "text" for WebVTT and "subt" for TTML following [[!MPEG4-30]].
-      3. The [=ftyp=] box in the CMAF Header for the track containing timed text, images, captions and subtitles MAY use signalling using CMAF profiles based on [[!MPEGCMAF]].
+      3. The [=ftyp=] box in the CMAF header for the track containing timed text, images, captions and subtitles MAY use signaling using CMAF profiles based on [[!MPEGCMAF]].

          3a.
 WebVTT specified in Section 11.2 of ISO/IEC 14496-30
             [[!MPEG4-30]] *cwvt*